Eric Holder: Return to private practice

 In July 2015, Holder rejoined Covington & Burling, the law firm at which he worked before becoming attorney general.
-The law firm's clients have included many of the large banks Holder declined to prosecute for their alleged role in the financial crisis.
-Matt Taibbi of Rolling Stone opined about the move, "I think this is probably the single biggest example of the revolving door that we've ever had."
+The law firm's clients have included many of the large banks Holder declined to prosecute for their alleged role in the 2008 financial crisis.

 In early 2016, Holder was hired by the MTN Group, a South Africa-based telecommunications company as a part of its efforts to combat a $3.9 billion fine handed to the MTN Group by the government of Nigeria.
 Rather than attempt to negotiate with the regulatory body that issued the fine, the Nigerian Communications Commission (NCC), Holder worked with the Nigerian Attorney General Abubakar Malami to reach a compromise.
 While the NCC initially rejected a proposal from Malami for a reduced fine, it later decided to reduce the fine by more than half.
 The MTN Group paid the reduced amount, which totaled around $1.7 billion.

-In October 2016, Holder announced that he would chair the newly incorporated National Democratic Redistricting Committee, a group aiming to support Democratic candidates in state races ahead of the redistricting that will follow the 2020 Census.
+In October 2016, Holder announced that he would chair the newly incorporated National Democratic Redistricting Committee, a group aiming to support Democratic candidates in state races ahead of the redistricting that will follow the 2020 census.

 In February 2017, Uber hired Holder to help lead an investigation into claims of sexual harassment and discrimination made public by Susan Fowler, a former employee.
-In June, Holder delivered a 13 page document outlining his recommendations for Uber.
+In June, Holder delivered a 13-page document outlining his recommendations for Uber.
 This led to Uber firing over 20 employees.
 Emil Michael, who was CEO Travis Kalanick's right-hand man, also left the company.
 Kalanick himself was forced into taking an indefinite leave of absence, and a week later, under pressure from investors, resigned as the CEO.

 During 2018, Holder suggested on several occasions that he might run for the presidency in 2020.
 In July, he told CNN he thought a presidential candidate needed five qualities—the ability to inspire others, a vision for the job, the ability to meet both the physical and mental strains of the job, and appropriate experience.
 Holder added that he believed he possessed those five qualities, but noted that his wife would be involved in his decision.
 In October 2018, Holder was one of multiple individuals targeted by mailed pipe-bombs sent to Democratic lawmakers and officials.
 On March 4, 2019, Holder announced that he would not seek the White House in 2020 but would continue his work with the National Democratic Redistricting Committee to help elect a Democratic candidate who had the five qualities he thought were necessary.

+In 2023, Holder was one of the lawyers representing Tennessee politicians Justin Jones and Justin J. Pearson, who were expelled from the Tennessee House of Representatives for leading a protest in favor of gun control on the House floor.